akshatha-anil07/HealthBot-AI/README.md

 - User input is processed to match symptoms with known conditions, providing predictions and additional information like disease descriptions and precautions.

-## Using Intel extensions
-- Folder with "intel_extensions" contains the code for the chatbot which was designed to make a chatbot using intel extensions such as modin and scikit-learn

 ## Example Usage
 ![image](https://github.com/user-attachments/assets/8265c07b-9166-4c96-b022-2837edd45a75)

 ![image](https://github.com/user-attachments/assets/65f95326-6b1f-4297-b090-4853d0105682)